kvb2univpitt/i2b2-saml-demo/i2b2-data-saml-demo/oracle/README.md

 | ckent                 | demouser | local |
 | ckent@dailyplanet.com |          | SAML  |

-Open up a terminal in the directory **i2b2-saml-demo/i2b2-data-saml-demo/postgresql** and execute the following command to run PostgreSQL to execute the SQL script that adds additional user accounts:
+Open up a terminal in the directory **i2b2-saml-demo/i2b2-data-saml-demo/oracle** and execute the following command to run Oracle client to execute the SQL script that adds additional user accounts:

 ```
-psql postgresql://postgres:demouser@localhost:5432/i2b2 -f ./resources/users.sql
+sqlplus system/demouser@localhost:1521/xe @./resources/users.sql
 ```

 ### Update the pm_cell_data Table

 The **pm_cell_data** table contains URLs used by the i2b2 web client to communicate with the i2b2 core server.
 In this setup, the Apache JServ Protocol (AJP) is used for communication between Wildfly and the Apache web server.
 In other words, the i2b2 web client ***does not*** communicate directly to the i2b2 core server.
 Instead, the web client sends the request to itself on a designated path that gets proxy over to the i2b2 core server.

-Open up a terminal in the directory **i2b2-saml-demo/i2b2-data-saml-demo/postgresql** and execute the following command to run PostgreSQL to execute the SQL script that updates the URLs in the **pm_cell_data** table:
+Open up a terminal in the directory **i2b2-demo/i2b2-data-saml-demo/oracle** and execute the following command to run Oracle client to execute the SQL script that updates the IP address to the container name in the **pm_cell_data** table:

 ```
-psql postgresql://postgres:demouser@localhost:5432/i2b2 -f ./resources/update_tables.sql
+sqlplus system/demouser@localhost:1521/xe @./resources/update_tables.sql
 ```

 ### Save the Docker Container State to the Docker Image